the3hm/planes_of_chaos/memory-bank/productContext.md

 - Limited administrative tools
 - Difficulty in world creation and management
 - Steep learning curves for new players

+## Feature Overview

+ExVenture modernizes the MUD experience through:

+- **Web-based Access**: No installation required; runs in any browser
+- **LiveView Admin Tools**: Zones, NPCs, items, and quests editable in real time
+- **Modular Game Engine**: A forked Kalevala backend supports plug-and-play behaviors and data-driven world logic
+- **Behavior Trees**: NPCs can be programmed with modular AI logic for dynamic responses
+- **Onboarding & Tutorials**: New players are guided through early gameplay
+- **Admin Dashboard**: Visual tools for creating, editing, and testing world elements

 ## Solution
 ExVenture modernizes the MUD experience by: